peter-bread/gamon3/README.md

 #### Environment Variable

 Gamon3 will check to see if the `GAMON3_ACCOUNT` environment variable has been set to a valid GitHub account.
+If it has, this will override both `.gamon.yaml` and `config.yaml`.